shikharmohan/PogoCodingChallenge/README.md

 2. View eligible purchases from the last 60 days that are available to claim.
 3. Each eligible purchase should have a point value associated with it and a user should be able claim points associated with each purchase.
 4. The user should see their point total increase as they claim more purchases.
+5. The claimed purchase should disappear from the list of purchases to claim.
+6. Claim only transactions that belong to their linked plaid accounts.
+User's should not be rewarded points for purchases that they didn't make or for purchases not tied to accounts they've linked.

 How to determine if a transaction/purchase is eligible for points:
 1. The `amount` field is > 0